Venetian Dalmatia: Administration

-Dalmatian administration was in the hands of a few Venetian officials, who were headed by a governor (proveditore generale), who changed every three years.
+Dalmatian administration was in the hands of a few Venetian officials, who were headed by a governor (Provveditore generale), who changed every three years.
 The Venetian nobility competed for this service, because it was honorable and lucrative.
-Providur ruled like an independent ruler, having a court in Zadar, a splendid bodyguard and a suit resembling a doge.
-The power of the providor was unlimited, and he was also the last instance for the court, finances, army, even for the church.
-Venetian Dalmatia was divided into districts (distretto), headed by a prince (conte) appointed by the providor.
+The provveditore generale ruled like an independent ruler, having a court in Zadar, a splendid bodyguard and a suit resembling a doge.
+The power of the provveditore was unlimited, and he was also the last instance for the court, finances, army, even for the church.
+Venetian Dalmatia was divided into districts (distretto), headed by a prince (conte) appointed by the provveditore.
 The prince is flanked by two officials, the chancellor (chancelliere) for judicial affairs and the camerlingo for financial affairs.
 The small number of Venetian officials was poorly paid, so they were forced to take from collected taxes and other public duties to the detriment of the Venetian Republic.
 However, the taxes were not too high, because the Republic wanted to spread discontent in the hard-won Dalmatia.
 They were paid only by peasants, because nobles and citizens were exempted not only from all taxes, but also from all duties.
 Each city municipality had its own statute, so there is no uniqueness in Dalmatia.
 Likewise, weights and measures differed from place to place.
 The municipal administration was shared by nobles and citizens, who gathered for assemblies, where municipal affairs were discussed.
 In some municipalities, only the nobles met for assemblies, and in some the citizens also had their own assemblies.
 Civil and criminal affairs were handled by the city (municipal) prince, and police affairs were carried out by grand and petty judges.
 Peasants met in brotherhoods in gatherings, where they discussed their needs.
 Otherwise, in every village there was a leader called harambaša, who was in charge of civil and military affairs.
 During peacetime, the peasants formed some companies, and they were called cops.
 Their duty was to keep an eye on the movement of border Bosnian Turks, and to watch over security at home.
 At that time, each district had its own colonel, with serdars and serdars as lower officers.
 The islanders served only in the Venetian navy.
 The Italian language was spoken mainly in the cities, while Croatian was used in other areas.